opensearch-project/documentation-website/_ingest-pipelines/processors/dissect.md

 The right padding modifier is used to allow for the repetition of characters following a `%{keyname->}`.
 The right padding modifier can be applied to any key along with any other modifiers.
 It should always be the rightmost modifier, for example, `%{+keyname/1->}`, `%{}`.

-#### Example
+#### Example of usage

-The following is an example of a right padding modifier and how it is used:
+The following is an example of how to use a right padding modifier:

 `%{name->} %{city}, %{state} %{zip}`